henrjk/ts-js-module-pattern/README.md

 The typescript generated is equivalent to the original JavaScript code, which the original goal was.

 When converting the root module `cats` it was not clear to me how to expose the module correctly without introducing a new variable.
-So I used code as shown for the submodules instead:
+So I used code as shown above for submodules instead:

 ```typescript
 module cats {